hanabi/hanabi.github.io/docs/learning-path.md

 title: Learning Path
 ---

-People all around the world like to play Hanabi.
+People from all around the world like to play Hanabi.
 Thanks to the internet, we regularly see new players from all walks of life.
 Some only play for a few days, while some continue to play for years!
 But no matter how long people play for, there is always more to learn, because Hanabi has a ton of depth, similar to chess.

 For those who love Hanabi and wish to continue playing with the group, the path from a brand-new player to an expert player is a long one.
 It will be filled with many practice games, countless mistakes, and the learning of many different conventions.
 If that sounds daunting, it isn't meant to - getting to know the various people in the group and playing a lot of Hanabi will be a ton of fun, regardless of your skill level.